doitintl/gke-fundamentals-workshop/01-single-container-pod/README.md

     gcloud container clusters get-credentials workshop-${UNIQUE_CLUSTER_KEY}
     ```

-- (optional) If there are unexpected allocation problems with cluster resources, the current user can also take over the cluster-wide-administration of his created cluster with the following command:

-    ```bash
-    kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)
-    ```

 ## Cluster Application Deployment

 Make sure you handled all previous steps of this README!
 Now, as announced, we perform the actual deployment of the kubernetes-dashboard and provision an access-authorized user for token-based authentication at the frontend of the application.